 Michael Christidis is a Canadian artist who is best known for his luminous multi-layered paintings depicting wilderness landscapes and shorelines.
 Like many Canadians, Christidis grew up with romantic notions of the Canadian landscape and a respect for the great painters who wove the fabric of Canadian national identity.
 He became fascinated with nature, and this encouraged him to explore the world around him through drawing, painting and photography from an early age.

 Living in a country like Canada, with its vast untamed wilderness, dramatic scenery, diverse geology and four seasons, allowed the artist to develop a profound connection with, and appreciation of, the forces of raw nature.
-His work directly reflects this deep interest in nature, and its subtle, yet powerful, beauty.
-This lifelong investigation into these ephemeral and elusive qualities has evolved into a unique style that is neither literal nor imagined, defined nor abstract.
+His landscape work directly conveys his deep respect for nature and its subtle, yet powerful, beauty and offers unusual and personal glimpses of breathtaking scenery.